JanMarvin/readspss/README.md

 ## Test

-Currently readspss does not convert internal NAs to R NAs.
-Meaning, if a value label is defined as NA (e.g. 9 is missing), it will be returned as number, not as <NA>.
-This explaines some differences. readspss will have more factor levels than foreign because of this.
-Missings are parsed form the sav file, but the implementation is missing.
-Pull requests are welcome.

 Another difference, some characters are returend as factors in foreign.
 Currently I have no clue why.
 Nevertheless this appears to affect only variables with identical values (e.g. a variable containing the dataset name "Data" can be a factor in foreign and a character in readspss).
+As of today, I have no clue what this is supposed to mean, but I leave this here as a reminder.

 ```R